qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 * Each algorithm documentation should be placed in the corresponding **provider** folder and **group** file, e.g. the algorithm `Voronoi polygon` belongs to the `QGIS` provider and to the group `vectorgeometry`.
-So the correct file to add the description is: ``source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst``.
+So the correct file to add the description is: :file:`source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst`.

-  .. note:: before starting to write the guide, check if the algorithm is already
+  .. note:: Before starting to write the guide, check if the algorithm is already
     described.
 In this case, you can enhance the existing description.

 * It is **extremely** important that each algorithm has an *anchor* that corresponds